athos/Postmortem/README.md

 #### `logs` / `reset!`

-You can also logs data to more than one log entries at once.
+You can also logs some data to more than one log entries at once.
 In such a case, `logs` is more useful to look into the whole log data than just calling `log-for` for each log entry:

 ```clojure
 (defn sum [n]